 Adding a New Persistence

 So you want to connect Vantage to a new database?
-This guide walks through the process in six incremental steps — each one unlocks more framework features.
-You don’t have to implement all six; stop whenever your persistence has enough capability for your use case.
+This guide walks through the process in eight incremental steps — each one unlocks more framework features.
+You don’t have to implement all eight; stop whenever your persistence has enough capability for your use case.

 - Overview